Who we are

 Melissa is the president and co-founder of Hawaii Public Policy Advocates.
 She is an attorney, lobbyist and government affairs professional who represents clients before the state legislature, regulatory agencies and local governmental bodies.
 She has taught courses of legislative advocacy and was named the U.S. Small Business Administration's Women in Business Champion for the State of Hawaii.

-Stephen Teves is the chief consultant and co-founder of Hawaii Public Policy Advocates.
+Stephen Teves is the chief evangelist and co-founder of Hawaii Public Policy Advocates.
 He is an attorney, lobbyist and public policy advocate with extensive experience in state government affairs.
 He has served as the legislative director for the lieutenant governor of the State of Hawaii and as a legislative aide in the Hawaii House of Representatives.
-He is currently a member of the Aloha Medical Mission School board of directors.

 Lilly Ho oversees operations for the firm's governmental affairs and non-profit association management clients.
 She helped develop and implements strategic legislative monitoring and tracking systems and serves as the firm's human resource consultant.
 She leads a team of staff and volunteers responsible for yearly growth in revenue and attendance at an annual statewide trade conference.
 She also oversees a college internship program, training Hawaii's future business leaders.
 She earned a bachelor's degree in Business Administration Management and Human Resource Management from the Shidler College of Business at the University of Hawaii, Manoa.